aws-samples/sample-generative-visual-inspection/README.md

 ## Pipeline Architecture in this Notebook

-This inspection pipeline operates entirely within a local Jupyter notebook and AWS serverless infrastructure:
+This inspection pipeline operates entirely within a local Jupyter notebook and AWS Generative AI infrastructure:

 1. Image Capture: Use widgets in the notebook to upload a product image (and optionally a reference image).
 2. Image Preprocessing: Images are resized, converted to Base64, and prepared for inference.
-3. AI Inference: Amazon Bedrock invokes Nova Pro to analyze the image and return structured defect data.
+3. Generative AI Inference: Amazon Bedrock invokes Nova Pro to analyze the image and return structured defect data.
 4. Visualization: Bounding boxes and defect reasons are drawn using matplotlib.

 User → Jupyter Notebook → Amazon Bedrock (Nova Pro) → JSON Defect Output → Matplotlib Overlay